Tisawesomeness/Minecord/README.md

 2. PLEASE comment all of your code so that people can find their way around it.
 You don't have to be excessive, just enough so that it is understandable.
 3. Do not touch the version value in Bot class or the default elevated users list.
 4. Be very careful when editing the Main, Loader, and Bot classes.
 They can break very easily.
-5. REMEMBER TO NOT UPLOAD YOUR BOT TOKEN!
-If you upload it, people can PERMANENTLY gain access to your bot!
+5. **If you upload your bot token, then someone can steal your bot!** Contact me as soon as possible so I can remove the file quickly.